alusch/dotclock/README.md

 The most common "real-world" usage is

 ```
-./dotclock --serial /dev/ttyUSB0
+./dotclock /dev/ttyUSB0
 ```

 which will attempt communication with an actual sign over the specified serial port.
 You can use the `-t` or `--24hour` switches to display a 24-hour representation instead of the default 12-hour.

-For testing purposes, you can also use the `-v` or `--virtual` switches to fake communication with a virtual sign instead.
+For testing purposes, you can pass `virtual` as the port name to fake communication with a virtual sign instead.
 This doesn't actually print anything to the console without enabling the `RUST_LOG` environment variable.
 Example:

 ```
-RUST_LOG=flipdot=info ./dotclock -v
+RUST_LOG=flipdot=info ./dotclock virtual
 ```

 ## License